About the Quilts of Love series:

 - Maybelle in Stitches by Joyce Magnin

 Enter today by clicking one of the icons below.
-But hurry, the giveaway ends on April 1st.
-Winner will be announced at the “Spring Fling” Facebook Party on April 1st.
-RSVP today and connect with the authors from the Quilts of Love series, Barbara Cameron, Linda S. Clare, and Joyce Magnin, for an evening of book chat, quilt trivia, prizes, and an exclusive look at the next Quilts of Love book!
+But hurry, the giveaway ends on April 19th.
+Winner will be announced on April 21st on the Quilts of Love blog!